RsaCtfTool/RsaCtfTool/README.md

 ``easy_install `cat requirements.txt` ``

-## Todo
+## Todo (aka.
+Help wanted !)

-- Brainstorm moar attack types !
+- Implement test method in each attack
+- Assign the correct speed value in each attack